syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 its CRDs) is only installed in the Platform Cluster, you need to ensure the WCR is applied exclusively to the Platform Cluster.

-That is controlled by the `clusterSelector`:
+That is controlled by the `scheduling`:

 ```yaml
 apiVersion: platform.kratix.io/v1alpha1